 - Hearing Mike Davis from the League of Wisconsin Municipalities

 openhis question with “I don’t know much about elections administration, but…” Yikes!
 Municipalities run Wisconsin’s elections!
 (On the other hand: his ‘but…’ led into a question about what we do with our paper ballots—displaying that he has good intuitive sense about how we could be securing our elections from that rogue programmer or service technician.)

 Ignorance doesn’t have to be a problem.
 No one was born knowing this stuff.
 They can learn.

-However, WEC’s conduct of the meeting gave me some concern that the council members might not get the education they need.
+However, WEC’s conduct of the meeting gave me some concern that the council members will not get the education they need.

 Put it this way: If you convened a new council to get advice on election security, how would you have opened the first meeting?
 If it had been me, I would have started by describing the basic elements of a secure election system.
 Then, I would have given the council a quick overview of Wisconsin’s strengths and weaknesses vis-a-vis these elements–which are covered, and where are the weak spots or holes?

 Instead, WEC staff presented a rosy overview of all the good things.
 When they were done, I’m guessing some council members were wondering why they were there, given that things are already as good as can be.

 Wolfe wasn’t making stuff up–a lot of good security measures are already working.
 She was leaving stuff out—specifically, stuff relating to voting machines.

 One fact is critical to understanding election security: Two separate systems must be secured.
 (See the chart below).
 These two systems have practically no overlap.
 They have different creators and different owners.
 They operate on different computers, managed by different agencies.
 They face different threats and require different safeguards.